spanner/radiant-reader-extension/README.markdown

 # Reader

-Readers are logged-in visitors to whom you or your extensions can grant privileges.
+Readers are logged-in members or visitors to whom you or your extensions can grant privileges.
 They don't see the admin interface: this is a way to control access to pages and extended functionality on the public site, not in radiant proper.
-A person can have both user and reader logins, and an administrator may find it useful to do just that.

 With this extension you get a simple but complete machinery of registration, login and user-management (by the admin and by the users themselves).
 It includes input validation, email address confirmation, password reset and some useful registers behind the scenes that record last login and visit.
-An email address honeypot box should prevent spam signups, and a bit of glue code means that your existing user accounts become reader accounts when they need to.
+A trick email address field (so-called inverse captcha) should prevent spam signups, and a bit of glue code means that your existing user accounts become reader accounts when they need to.

 This isn't much use by itself but it provides a common core for more interesting added functionality: see spanner's [forum extension](http://github.com/spanner/radiant-forum-extension) for discussions and page/blog comments, [reader groups](http://github.com/spanner/radiant-reader_group-extension) for proper page-access control and downloads extension for secure (nginx-based) access-controlled file downloads.
 More will follow.

 ## Status

-Should be good.
+Should be ready for use.
 Tests are very thorough (a lot of our code relies on this extension) and as I write there are no known issues.

 ## Installation